-Decorating a dorm room from top to bottom can be an incredibly fun experience—but it can also be a daunting one.
-After all, the first time you’ll see your space is probably on move-in day—and aren’t you supposed to show up with everything you need?
-Thankfully, there are a few tried-and-true dorm room essentials you can buy now to make sure you’ll have most of your bases covered by the time you show up for orientation.
+Decorating a dorm room from top to bottom can be an incredibly fun experience, but it can also be a daunting one.
+Thankfully, there are a few tried-and-true dorm room essentials you can buy now to make sure you’ll have most of your bases covered.

 Ruggable Damali Overdye Rug